Dan Spătaru (footballer)

-Dan Spătaru (born 24 May 1994) is a Moldovan professional footballer who plays as an attacking midfielder or winger for Moldovan Liga club Petrocub Hîncești.
+Dan Spătaru (born 24 May 1994) is a Moldovan professional footballer who plays as an attacking midfielder or winger for Belarusian Premier League club Neman Grodno.

 Club career

 In February 2015, Zimbru Chișinău loaned Spătaru to Romanian club Astra Giurgiu, until the end of the 2015–16 season.

 He was permanently transferred to Romanian club Dinamo București, on 28 February 2017.

 In July 2017, after his contract with Dinamo was terminated, Spătaru signed with another Liga I team: Politehnica Iași, on a two-year deal.

 On 29 December 2020, Ararat-Armenia announced the signing of Spătaru on a free-transfer after his FC Noah contract expired.
 On 9 January 2021, Ararat-Armenia announced that Spătaru had left the club after his contract had expired.

 On 1 February 2022, Spătaru returned to FC Noah.